Authenticate SuperNodes¶

 When running a Flower Federation (see Flower Network Communication) it is fundamental that an authentication mechanism is available between the SuperLink and the SuperNodes that connect to it.
 Flower comes with two different mechanisms to authenticate SuperNodes that connect to a running SuperLink:

-CSV-based authentication: This mode functions similarly to automatic authentication but requires the SuperLink to be provided with a list of authorized public keys, allowing only those SuperNodes to connect.
+CLI-managed authentication: This mode operates similarly to automatic authentication but requires starting the SuperLink with the

 The automatic authentication mode works out of the box and therefore requires no configuration.
-On the other hand, CSV-based authentication mode is more sophisticated and how it works and how it can be used is presented reminder of this guide.
-Flower’s CSV-based node authentication leverages a signature-based mechanism to verify each node’s identity and is only available when encrypted connections (SSL/TLS) are enabled:
+On the other hand, CLI-managed authentication mode is more sophisticated and how it works and how it can be used is presented reminder of this guide.
+Flower’s CLI-managed SuperNode authentication leverages a signature-based mechanism to verify each SuperNode’s identity and is only available when encrypted connections (SSL/TLS) are enabled:

 Each SuperNode must already possess a unique Elliptic Curve (EC) public/private key pair.

-The SuperLink (server) maintains a whitelist of EC public keys for all trusted SuperNodes (clients).
+The SuperLink (server) maintains a whitelist of EC public keys for all trusted SuperNodes (clients), managed through the Flower CLI.

 A SuperNode signs a timestamp with its private key and sends the signed timestamp to the SuperLink.